ISPMBern/covid-19/living-review/index.md

 * Move information to a central database
 * Allow crowd-distributed screening
 * Create flexible output in RShiny ([like this](https://zika.ispm.unibe.ch/assets/data/pub/ncov/))
-* Create annotated references lists to be used for other systematic reviews
+* Create annotated reference lists to be used for other systematic reviews

 ## Living systematic reviews & living evidence